roberthead/ruby_on_rails_tutorial/README.md

 ![Redirect to the log in page](/images/rails/32-log_in.png)

-We get a log in screen instead of the admin.
-Huzzah!

-Let's add sign up, sign in, and sign out links in the layout.
+The request redirected to the sign in page, with a notice at the top.

-Open app/views/layouts/application.html.erb and add 'sign in', 'sign out', and 'sign up' links to the layout.
+Now open app/views/layouts/application.html.erb and add 'sign in', 'sign out', and 'sign up' links to the layout.

     <div>
       <% if current_user %>